turingschool/mod-0-curriculum/session5/index.md

 Attributes:
 FirstName (string)
 LastName (string)
-Birthdate (date) -- this is not one of the data types we discussed, but it's a valid type to use Enrolled (boolean)
+Birthdate (datetime) -- this is not one of the data types we discussed, but it's valid Enrolled (boolean)
 ```

-All of these things would differentiate one student from another, but none of these attributes are **behaviors**.
-For example, I didn't include `enroll_in_school` as an attribute because that's an action, not a state.
-Instead, these are traits that I can ask about but not things that a student can do.
+All of these things would differentiate one student from another, but none of these attributes are **behaviors** or **actions**.
+For example, I didn't include `EnrollInSchool` as an attribute because that's an action, not a state.

 ```
 Course